lupyuen/pinetime-rust-mynewt/rust/app/src/wayland.md

 # Build the Wayland executable
 make

-# Start the Wayland Compositor on Pinebook Pro with the PinePhone dimensions
+# Start the Weston Wayland Compositor on Pinebook Pro with the PinePhone screen dimensions
 weston --width=720 --height=1398 &

 # Run the Wayland executable
 wayland/lvgl
 ```

-We'll see this...

 # Wayland Gotchas